stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 This document does not describe JSON (and JSON RPC/REST) in detail.
 For more details, please visit <http://www.json.org>.

-This document describes both the C and C++/C++11 APIs, see table of contents.
+This document describes both the C and C++/C++11 XML-RPC and JSON library APIs, see table of contents.

 JSON/JSONPath and gSOAP                                               {#intro-1}
 -----------------------